-Members of the public may participate virtually

-at https://www.twinriversusd.org/About/School-Board/Board-Meetings/index.html.
-Our school board meetings will be livestreamed on the Twin Rivers YouTube channel the day of the board meeting.
+Members of the public may participate virtually by following the Instructions for Leaving Public Comment.
+Our school board meetings will be live streamed on the Twin Rivers YouTube channel on the day of the board meeting.
 The video will launch live five minutes prior to the meeting.
 While the meetings will be hosted on YouTube, they will not be posted to the board meeting website.
-The YouTube livestream will be posted in the Twin Rivers YouTube Channel at least 30 minutes before each meeting begins.
+The YouTube live stream will be posted on the Twin Rivers YouTube Channel at least 30 minutes before each meeting begins.
 The public will be able to provide live comments in a virtual format.
-Speakers must pre-register to make a live stream comment.
+Speakers must pre-register to make a live-stream comment.
 Comments must be submitted by 5:00 p.m.
 Your comments will be considered at the appropriate time on the agenda.
 For additional information about this process call (916) 566-1745.